MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 categories: code refactoring comments
 ---

-> Let's get this straight: comments are a code smell.
+> Let's get this straight: **comments are a code smell**.

 Whenever I feel like commenting something in my code I stop and ask myself: _"Is there any way to NOT use comments here and use code instead?"_.
-Often the answer is "yes".
+Often the answer is _"yes"_.

 Comments are a lazy solution for developers.
-They spare us from thinking about abstractions and naming (which is [one of the hardest things][hard] in Computer Science), and that's why they're so tempting.
+They spare us from thinking about abstractions and naming (which is [one of the hardest things][hard] in Computer Science indeed), and that's why they're so tempting.

-However, we can avoid (most) comments using simple code!
+However, we can easily avoid (most) comments!
 As the saying goes _"Talk is cheap, show me the code"_.
 So, here we go:

 ## Describind the obvious

-Let's get this out of the way: these "describing" comments are just useless.
+Let's get this one out of the way: these "describing" comments are just useless.
 They're just duplication and add no value.
 On the contrary, they encourage other developers to do the same!
 Just get rid of them.
 Good variable and function naming is the way to go here.